splunk/public-o11y-docs/synthetics/browser-test/set-up-transactional-browser-test.rst

 Types of steps you can include in your Browser Tests
 -----------------------------------------------------------
-The following table describes the types of steps you can include:
+The following table describes the types of steps you can include for actions:

 .. list-table::
    :header-rows: 1